evcu/evcu.github.io/_posts/2020-05-10-sparse-micrograd.md

 # Visualizing the decision boundries
-Let's (yet again) use Andrej's code to visualize the decision boundries.
+Let's (yet again) use Andrej's code to visualize the decision boundaries.

 ```python